kwpid/lim-rblx/replit.md

 ### Admin Tools
 - Whitelisted admin system (User ID: 1547280148)
 - Admin panel GUI for creating items
+- Admin panel GUI for giving items to players
+  - Give items by entering Roblox ID, amount, and player ID/username
+  - Supports both player User ID and username (case-insensitive)
+  - Regular items: Adds to player inventory and increments owner count
+  - Stock items not at max: Gives next available serial number
+  - Stock items at max: Increases stock limit by 1 and gives new serial to player
 - Live item preview using Roblox thumbnails
 - Notification system: All players receive "New Item" notification when admin creates an item
 - Console commands: `CheckDatabase()` and `CheckRarities()`